 The New York Times

-A landmark collection of essays from The New York Times’ award-winning philosophy column.
+A landmark collection of essays from New York Times’ award-winning philosophy column.
 As disinformation continues to run rampant and our rights are increasingly called into question, editors Simon Critchley and Peter Catapano contend that philosophy in the public sphere is more crucial than ever.
 The world urgently needs insight and the courage to ask hard questions.

 Order from Amazon, Barnes and Noble